electronstudio/raylib-python-cffi/docs/_sources/README.md.txt

     python3 -m pip install raylib_dynamic

 It works on some systems where the static version doesn't, [but be sure to read these caveats before using it](https://electronstudio.github.io/raylib-python-cffi/dynamic.html)

+You can't have multiple raylib packages installed at once.

 ## SDL backend